Lattice thermal transport from phonon spectra beyond perturbation theory: Discussion

-\emph{Discussion.—} Our MD framework is designed to preserve the spectral and mode-resolved language of phonon transport while replacing a finite-order self-energy construction.
-This becomes particularly valuable in strongly anharmonic systems, where perturbative treatments face both physical and practical limitations.
+Our MD framework is designed to preserve the spectral and mode-resolved language of phonon transport while replacing a finite-order self-energy construction.
+This can be distinguished from conventional normal-mode analysis (NMA) approaches~\cite{Ladd1986PRB,McGaughey2014PredictingPhonons} and Green-Kubo modal analysis (GKMA)~\cite{Lv2016GKMA}.
+All these methods analyze classical MD trajectories, but for constructing different transport quantities.
+NMA extracts renormalized phonon frequencies and lifetimes by fitting Lorentzian-like mode spectra, whereas GKMA decomposes the real-space MD heat current into modal contributions of phonons.
+In contrast, we focus on the full phonon spectral density and insert it into the Wigner spectral transport~\cite{Caldarelli2022}, allowing non-Lorentzian spectra and their overlaps to enter $\kappa$ without reducing each mode to a single lifetime.

+Our method becomes particularly valuable in strongly anharmonic systems, where perturbative treatments face both physical and practical limitations.
 Physically, high-order phonon scattering processes can make significant contributions to the spectral shape.
 Practically, the extraction of high-order IFCs is costly and uncertain, cutoff choices for IFCs can considerably affect the results, and the numerical treatment of energy conservation in phonon-phonon processes, for example through Gaussian smearing, introduces additional ambiguity \cite{Castellano2025FDT,dilucentePhononCollisionalBroadening2026}.
 In contrast, the MD route absorbs these anharmonic effects completely into the spectral density, without explicit enumeration of bubble \cite{Tadano2022HalidePerovskite}, tadpole \cite{Monacelli2025}, loop \cite{Tadano2015SCPH}, sunset \cite{Xiao2023}, even fifth- or sixth-order phonon processes \cite{Xia2025FiveSix}.